eccenca/documentation.eccenca.com/docs/deploy-and-configure/index.md

+---
+icon: material/star-outline
+---
-# :material-star: Deploy and Configure
+# Deploy and Configure

 Deploy in your own environment.